Jack Suwinski Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in the league.

-- The Padres' 3.80 team ERA ranks fifth across all MLB pitching staffs.
+- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.82).

-- Padres pitchers combine to rank 12th in baseball in home runs given up (110 total, 1.1 per game).
+- Padres pitchers combine to surrender 114 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- The right-hander's last time out came on Wednesday against the Toronto Blue Jays, when he tossed six scoreless innings while giving up four hits.
+- The righty last appeared on Friday against the Detroit Tigers, when he tossed six innings, allowing two earned runs while giving up six hits.

-- In 17 games this season, the 36-year-old has amassed an ERA of 4.36, with 9.7 strikeouts per nine innings.
-Opponents are hitting .246 against him.
+- In 14 games this season, the 33-year-old has put up a 3.72 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .268 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.